Adobe Express vs Canva (2023) — Which is Better?

 The bulk of these apps and integrations relate to adding extra effects and extra touches to your designs, but there are also apps on offer for a range of additional uses.
 You can connect your Canva account to web apps and services like YouTube, Facebook, Google Maps and Google Photos; form builders like Typeform; email marketing tools like Mailchimp; and productivity tools like Slack or OneDrive.

-The available integrations for Canva make it the far better solution for business owners who like to be able integrate their design tool with the rest of their business’ ‘productivity stack.’
+The much wider range of available integrations for Canva make it the better solution for business owners who like to be able integrate their design tool with the rest of their business’ ‘productivity stack.’

-So, when it comes to adding functionality through apps and integrations, the clear winner is Canva.
+So, when it comes to adding functionality through apps and integrations, the winner is Canva.

 Mobile apps